 The bill also repeals and updates Michigan’s outdated and unconstitutional laws restricting access to abortion so that it is treated like all health care, with regulations that reflect current medical standards.
 The RHA:

 Removes medically inappropriate regulations requiring facilities that provide abortions to be licensed as freestanding surgical outpatient facilities.

 Increases privacy and safety for minors seeking an abortion by removing the parental consent requirement.

-Removes barriers to state and federal funding for health care entities that also provide abortion care.
+Removes barriers to state and federal funding for health care entities that also provide abortion.

-Repeals laws that require patients seeking abortion care to receive biased, medically inaccurate information.
+Repeals laws that require patients seeking abortion to receive biased, medically inaccurate information.

-Lifts restriction on abortion care that forced patients to undergo a state-mandated 24 hour waiting period, ensuring they can get the care they need without undue delay.
+Lifts restriction on abortion that force patients to undergo a state-mandated 24 hour waiting period, ensuring they can get the care they need without undue delay.